UK National Node

-As the UK’s National Node of E-RIHS, RICHeS IHQ will serve as a the link between the UK and Europe, facilitating access to cutting-edge research infrastructure, fostering collaborative research opportunities and providing comprehensive training programs through the E-RIHS HS Academy.
+As the UK’s National Node of E-RIHS, RICHeS IHQ serves as a the key link between the UK and Europe, facilitating access to cutting-edge research infrastructure, fostering collaborative research opportunities and providing comprehensive training programmes through the E-RIHS HS Academy.

-RICHeS IHQ brings together a consortium of Access Providers, each offering access to expertise and state-of-the-art conservation and heritage science facilities.
-These partnerships play a vital role in strengthening the UK’s position within the E-RIHS ERIC (European Research Infrastructure Consortium), and contribute to key goals such as:
+RICHeS IHQ brings together a consortium of UK Access Providers each offering access to expertise and state-of-the-art conservation and heritage science facilities.
+These partnerships strengthen the UK’s position within the E-RIHS ERIC and contribute to core goals including:

 • Enabling new research opportunities in conservation and heritage science